zulip/zulip/templates/zerver/help/add-an-emoji-reaction-to-a-message.md

 1. Locate the message you want to react to in the message table.

 {!message-actions.md!} smiley face (<i class="icon-vector-smile"></i>)
-icon to reveal the emoji reactions menu.
+icon to reveal the emoji reactions picker.

     !!! tip ""
-        For messages that you sent, the menu to add a reaction is instead accessed by clicking the {!down-chevron.md!}
+        For messages that you sent, the picker to add a reaction is instead accessed by clicking the {!down-chevron.md!}

-3. Locate the emoji you want to choose as your reaction in the emoji reactions menu pop-up by using the arrow keys, the scroll-bar on the right edge, or entering the emoji phrase in the menu's search bar.
+3. Locate the emoji you want to choose as your reaction in the emoji reactions picker pop-up by using the arrow keys, the scroll-bar on the right edge, or filtering the emoji list with the search bar at the top.

-4. Upon clicking on an emoji in the emoji reactions menu, the selected emoji will appear under the message as an emoji reaction.
+4. Upon clicking on an emoji in the emoji reactions picker, the selected emoji will appear under the message as an emoji reaction.

     !!! tip ""
         If you want to remove your emoji reaction from a message, simply